uelsaigh/n8n_sms_bot/README.md

 A production-grade automation system that handles 24/7 lead intake via SMS, qualifies prospects using an LLM-driven verification loop, and maintains stateful conversation history in a PostgreSQL database.

+## 🎯 The Problem
+Home service businesses (Plumbers, HVAC, etc.) lose potential revenue due to:
+* **Response Latency:** Leads go cold if not answered within 5 minutes.
+* **Incomplete Data:** Back-and-forth texting to get addresses or job details is time-consuming.
+* **Data Silos:** Leads trapped in SMS threads instead of a centralized CRM.

+## ✨ The Solution
+This engine acts as a 24/7 virtual office assistant.
+It doesn't just "chat"; it follows a logical business process to qualify a lead and push "Ready-to-Quote" data directly to the business owner.

 ## 📺 Project Walkthrough & Demo
 [Insert Link to Video or Embed GIF Here]
 *This video demonstrates the end-to-end flow: from the initial customer SMS to the AI qualification summary and final email notification.*